 Mark previously focused his practice exclusively on employer-side representation, including employment and discrimination matters.
 His experience has given him valuable insight into how employers deal with and view employee complaints and grievances and the legal strategies and tactics they engage in.
 Mark has multi-jurisdictional experience and maintains a license to practice law in both Washington, D.C. and Florida.

 Originally from New England, Mark and his partner lived in Washington, D.C. for many years before relocating to Florida.
-In addition to his passion for the law, he contributes to the community as vice president of the board for the Acquisition Trust of the Orlando Museum of Art, as Vice President of the Board of the Central Florida Gay and Lesbian Law Association, and as a member of the Federal Club of the Human Rights Campaign.
+In addition to his passion for the law, he contributes to the community as Vice President of the Board for the Acquisition Trust of the Orlando Museum of Art, as Vice President of the Board of the Central Florida Gay and Lesbian Law Association, and as a member of the Federal Club of the Human Rights Campaign.